ernestognw/EIPs/EIPS/eip-custom_errors_for_erc_tokens.md

 - `address spender` The address of who's getting owner's approval.

-Throw when the cause of failure is the spender to be approved.
+Used when the cause of failure is the spender to be approved.

 - MUST NOT be thrown for transfer operations.
   - Use `ERC20InsufficientAllowance` instead.